canonical/ubuntu-pro-docs/services-overview.rst

 **Security patching with FIPS**

 Each FIPS 140 certificate for a package can take several months to complete and is valid for 5 years.
 However, as vulnerabilities happen security-critical fixes may need to be included faster than a certification cycle.
 For that, we provide two ways to consume validated packages: a stream called fips, where the exact packages validated by NIST are present; and another stream called fips-updates where the validated packages are present, but are updated with security fixes.
 The fips-updates stream also allows access to the packages during the validation phase, enabling early application development and testing.
-Both streams are revalidated periodically during Ubuntu standard support phase.
+Both streams are re-validated periodically during Ubuntu standard support phase.

 * `FIPS documentation <https://ubuntu.com/security/certifications/docs/fips>`_
 * :ref:`How to enable FIPS using the Ubuntu Pro client <manage-fips>`